-Defence Services: Magistrates Court Representation
+Defence Services: Magistrates' Court Representation

 All summary only matters are dealt with here before a bench of Justices together with some "either way matters" which are a type of offence which the defendant can elect Crown Court Trial if the Magistrates accept they have jurisdiction to deal with the matter.

 The criminal law of England and Wales is becoming more complex and difficult.
 There have never been so many statutes and regulations governing us.
-Procedure through the Magistrates' Court is generally straightforward, although it can be particularly fraught with difficult within the Youth Court and it can seem bewildering to a novice.
+Procedure through the Magistrates' Court is generally straightforward, although it can be particularly fraught with difficulties within the Youth Court and it can seem bewildering to a novice.
 We can help as this is what we do.

 We can advise on evidence and how best to challenge it and give direct help where required.
 This includes the problems and pitfalls within the prosecution case and also problems that your own case may suffer so as to anticipate later difficulties.
 Not every case should be fought and credit will be given for an early guilty plea and this reflected on sentence.
-If you have a case to fight we will fight it.
+If you have a case to fight, we will fight it.